-Which government department/other authority is/are responsible for dealing with or coordinating issues regarding anti-discrimination on the grounds covered by this report?
+Which government department/ other authority is/ are responsible for dealing with or co-ordinating issues regarding anti-discrimination on the grounds covered by this report?

-At the federal level, anti-discrimination policy is in the hands of the Minister in charge of Employment and equal opportunities, at present Mrs Joelle Milguet (Frenchspeaking Centrist Party).
-His counterparts are, for the Walloon Region, the Minister of Health, of Social Action and of Equal Opportunities, Mrs Eliane Tillieux (Frenchspeaking Socialist Party); for the Flemish Region/Community, the Minister of Youth, Education and Equal Opportunities: Mr Pascal Smet (Dutch-Speaking Socialist Party); for the French-speaking Community, the Minister of Culture, Broadcasting, Health and Equal Opportunities: Mrs Fadila Laanan (French-speaking Socialist Party); for the Region of Brussels-Capital, the Secretary of State of Mobility, Civil Service, Equal Opportunities and Administrative Simplification: Bruno De Lille (Dutch-speaking Green Party).
+At the federal level, anti-discrimination policy is in the hands of the Minister of the Interior and in charge of Equal Opportunities, at present Mrs Joelle Milguet (Frenchspeaking Centrist Party).
+His counterparts are, for the Walloon Region, the Minister of Health, of Social Action and of Equal Opportunities, Mrs Eliane Tillieux (Frenchspeaking Socialist Party); for the Flemish Region/Community, the Minister of Youth, Education and Equal Opportunities : Mr Pascal Smet (Dutch-Speaking Socialist Party); for the Wallonia-Brussels Federation, the Minister of Culture, Broadcasting, Health and Equal Opportunities : Mrs Fadila Laanan (French-speaking Socialist Party); for the Region of Brussels-Capital, the Secretary of State of Mobility, Civil Service, Equal Opportunities and Administrative Simplification : Bruno De Lille (Dutch-speaking Green Party).
 There is no equivalent member of the Government specifically in charge of equal opportunities in the German-speaking Community.
-The authors of this report are convinced that the absence of a strong coordination taskforce between the different levels of the State in order to reach a coherent implementation of the EC Directives in this field is the single most serious obstacle to full compliance of Belgium with its obligations under EC Law.
+The authors of this report are convinced that the absence of a strong coordination taskforce between the different levels of the State in order to reach a coherent implementation of the EU Directives in this field is the single most serious obstacle to full compliance of Belgium with its obligations under EU law.
 There has been significant improvement in this respect as the Regions and Communities have shown a willingness to harmonise their statutory law with federal legislation.
+Moreover, the commitments, enshrined in the Federal Governmental Agreement of December 2011, first, to convert the Centre for Equal Opportunities and Opposition to Racism into an inter-federal body and, second, to adopt a multi-annual action Plan dedicated to the fostering and the coordination of the measures adopted to promote diversity and the fight against discrimination are steps in the good direction for more coherence in the field.